hobbes3/crogl_fde/README.md

 The script will also download the CISA's [Known Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) (KEV) and for each advisory, it will cross-check against the KEV and denote if it finds a match.

 The script will create another folder called `csv` and each advisory will be appened to a CSV file based on severity.
-Lastly, the CSV files will be compressed and zipped.
+Lastly, the CSV files will be compressed and zipped (the original CSVs will be deleted).

 ## Requirements
 - Python 3.13.4*